OderoOluoch/BigBeats/README.md

 ```
 git clone https://github.com/OderoOluoch/BigBeats.git
 ```
-Confirm all depenencies are synched as you let graddle do it's thing.
+Confirm all dependencies are synced as you let gradle do it's thing.

 ### Prerequisites